corekube/nginx/README.md

          server.name: "corekube.com"
          enable.ssl: "true"
       ```
-    * Configures nginx's SSL/TLS certs according to settings outlined in a ConfigMap named `ssl-secret`
+    * Configures nginx's SSL/TLS certs according to settings outlined in a ConfigMap named `ssl-secret` (not included in code)
       * The required certs are based off of the [letsencrypt.org](https://letsencrypt.org) cert directory structure in `/etc/letsencrypt/live/<DOMAIN>` and are expected to be defined in `ssl-secret` as such:

         ```